kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 ## Are we ready to use WAAPI?

 Web Animations API is relatively new with initial version of spec published in June 2012.
-At the moment of writing this article the [browser support]() isn’t great.
+At the moment of writing this article the [browser support](http://caniuse.com/#feat=web-animation) isn’t great.
 Even the browsers that support it offer a very inconsistent level of implementation.
 If you would like to play around with bleeding edge parts of this spec,  [Firefox Nightly build](https://nightly.mozilla.org/) is the best playground.
 The status of [Safari](https://webkit.org/status/#specification-web-animations) is under consideration and roadmap priority for [IE platform](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/webanimationsjavascriptapi) is medium.
-The first mobile implementation very recently met Android deices and we all are looking to have Web Animations API on iOS.
+The first mobile implementation very recently met Android devices and we all are looking to have Web Animations API on iOS.

 [![Browser support for Web Animations API](/photos/2016-05-21-1.jpg)](http://caniuse.com/#feat=web-animation)

 The good news is that there is a very reliable [polyfill](https://github.com/web-animations/web-animations-js) that provides a support for Chrome, Firefox 27+, IE10+ (including Edge), Safari (iOS) 7.1+ and Safari (Mac) 9+.
-Actually it exists in three versions - [web-animations](https://github.com/web-animations/web-animations-js/blob/master/web-animations.min.js) that covers support of basic stable features, [web-animations-next](https://github.com/web-animations/web-animations-js/blob/master/web-animations-next.min.js) that allows us to use new proposed features and [web-animations-next-light](https://github.com/web-animations/web-animations-js/blob/master/web-animations-next-lite.min.js) that is stripped down version of "next" without lesser used properties.
+Actually it exists in three versions - [web-animations](https://github.com/web-animations/web-animations-js/blob/master/web-animations.min.js) that covers support of basic stable features, [web-animations-next](https://github.com/web-animations/web-animations-js/blob/master/web-animations-next.min.js) that allows us to use new proposed features and [web-animations-next-lite](https://github.com/web-animations/web-animations-js/blob/master/web-animations-next-lite.min.js) that is stripped down version of "next" without lesser used properties.

 ## Basic syntax